hbctraining/Training-modules/Rmarkdown/lesson1.md

 There are some other functions that allow for more powerful customization of tables, including `pander::pander()` and `xtable::xtable()`, but I generally prefer the simplicity and cross-platform reliability of `knitr::kable()`.

+## Introduction to knitr

+[knitr](https://yihui.name/knitr/), developed by [Yihui Xie](https://yihui.name), is an R package designed for report generation within RStudio.
+It enables dynamic generation of multiple file formats from an [RMarkdown](http://rmarkdown.rstudio.com/) file, including HTML and PDF documents.

+Essentially, a document written in [RMarkdown](http://rmarkdown.rstudio.com/) format can be used by the `knitr` package to generate a report summary.
+Knit report generation is now integrated into RStudio, and can be accessed using the GUI or console.

 # Generating the report